General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

-Similar ideology based on introduction of the TT coordinate system is applied for analysis of the output signal of the gravitational-wave detectors with freely-suspended masses \cite{weber,LL,mtw} placed to the field of a plane gravitational wave, that is at the distance far away from the localized system emitting gravitational waves where the curvature of the gravitational wave front is negligible.
-Our ADM-harmonic coordinates are essential generalization of the standard TT coordinates because it can be used at arbitrary distances from the isolated system emitting gravitational waves including its near and intermediate zones.
+Similar ideology based on the introduction of TT coordinates , has been earlier applied for analysis of the output signal of the gravitational-wave detectors with freely-suspended masses \cite{weber,LL,mtw} placed to the field of a plane gravitational wave, that is at the distance far away from the localized astronomical system emitting gravitational waves where the curvature of the gravitational-wave front is negligible.
+Our ADM-harmonic coordinates are an essential generalization of the standard TT coordinates because they can be constructed at an arbitrary distance from the astronomical system, thus, covering the near, intermediate and radiative zones.

-\section{EQUATIONS OF PROPAGATION OF ELECTROMAGNETIC SIGNALS}
+\section{Equations of Propagation of Electromagnetic Signals}